OlivierFortier/gw2-executable-runner/README.md

 # GW2 Executable Runner

-A Rust-based executable runner for Nexus, designed to work with Blish HUD and other similar tools.
+A Linux-compatible executable runner for Nexus, designed to work with Blish HUD and other similar tools.
 This project allows dynamic running and management of executables from the Guild Wars 2 environment in an easy way.
 It is particularly useful for linux users who want to run custom addons or tools alongside the game.

 ## Linux info
 Starting executables this way will start them in the same wine prefix as the game, using the same wine binary as the game.